TimBritton/React_Typescript_Electron_Boilerplate/ReadMe.md

 I then added the entry_point.js file to start electron for the resulting files of the webpack command.

 I will update this readme further when I find out how the stack works.

+Notes:

+Build:  `webpack`

+Start the app: `npm start`